 By Mollie Shinholster, John Pawlik, Alex Dunn, Jayla Hall, and Michayla Hebert

-Holy Trinity – Holy Cross Greek Orthodox Cathedral is the United States’s third oldest Greek Orthodox church.
+Holy Trinity – Holy Cross Greek Orthodox Cathedral is the United States’s third-oldest Greek Orthodox church.
 Its protection of the Greek culture in the city of Birmingham, Alabama, has led to continuing growth and flourishing for both the culture and the congregation.

-The church was founded after a group of approximately one-hundred Greek citizens of Birmingham, bought a small wooden building on the southeast corner of 19th Street and 3rd Avenue South from First Methodist Episcopal Church, South in 1906.
+The church was founded after a group of approximately one-hundred Greek citizens of Birmingham, bought a small wooden building on the southeast corner of 19th Street and 3rd Avenue South from Simpson Methodist Episcopal Church in 1906.
 This building became the Holy Trinity Greek Orthodox Church.
 During World War I, many of the men in the congregation were sent to fight overseas.
 When they returned, a newer and larger group of first-generation Americans, the sons and daughters of the first Greek immigrants of the area, realized that they needed a community center that accommodated to the Greek community.
 This realization led to one being built alongside Holy Trinity (Lafakis).
 After World War II, from 1948 to 1949, Holy Trinity built the present church designed by Birmingham architect George P. Turner.

 Another group of Greek immigrants on the northern side of Birmingham had established an additional Greek Orthodox church named Holy Cross.
 After WWII, the youth from each church decided they wanted to unite the two churches.
 This decision led to the consolidation of Holy Trinity and Holy Cross into the Holy Trinity-Holy Cross Greek Orthodox church in 1953.
 In 1972, the church was named a cathedral by Archbishop Iakovos.